-Unlike some towns, Mooresboro isn’t mainly white- or blue-collar occupations dominate the local economy, Mooresboro is neither predominantly one nor the other.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mooresboro is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mooresboro is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Mooresboro who work in office and administrative support (15.17%), healthcare (10.34%), and maintenance occupations (8.97%).
+There are especially a lot of people living in Mooresboro who work in teaching (17.72%), sales jobs (10.13%), and healthcare suport services (10.13%).

-Mooresboro is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Mooresboro doesn't have a public transportation system that people use for their commute.

-The per capita income in Mooresboro in 2010 was $16,988, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $67,952 for a family of four.
+The per capita income in Mooresboro in 2018 was $17,061, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $68,244 for a family of four.
 However, Mooresboro contains both very wealthy and poor people as well.

 Mooresboro is a somewhat ethnically-diverse town.
 The people who call Mooresboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mooresboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mooresboro include English, Italian, Belgian, and German.
+Important ancestries of people in Mooresboro include German, English, Polish, Irish, and Scots-Irish.

 The most common language spoken in Mooresboro is English.
-Other important languages spoken here include Thai and French.
+Other important languages spoken here include Spanish and French.